NCERT Solutions for Class 7 Science Chapter 1 - Free PDF Download

 Access NCERT Solutions for Science Chapter 1– Nutrition in Plants

-Ans: Differences between Parasite and saprophytes are as follows:
+Ans: Differences between parasites and saprophytes are as follows:

 Parasites are living entities that rely on their host to survive.